mikedotalmond/napoleon/README.md

 (ctrl+shift+enter to show/hide the console)

-The project is still early in development, so things are likely to change and break along the way.
+The project is still early in development, and it's mainly a testbed for experiments and prototypes at the moment, so things are likely to change and break along the way.

 ----------